makisa99/css-practice/README.md

-This is me going over all the practices in CSS.
+Covering things used daily in CSS.